songmath-thunderain/Adaptive-Sequential-Sampling/README.md

 ##### To Build/Compile the CPLEX Project
 Finally, to build the project, from the **Build** menu, select **Build Solution**.
-After completion of the compiling and linking process, the target is created, ** <project name>.exe**.
+After completion of the compiling and linking process, the target is created,**"project name".exe**.

 ##### To Run the CPLEX Project
 Once a successful build is made, you are ready to run your program: